plskz/100SwiftUI/README.md

 ## 🔖 Projects

-These projects helped and guided me through Swift and SwiftUI, but also offered me the opportunity of solving a couple of challenges by myself each time.
+These projects not only helped and guided me through learning Swift and SwiftUI, but also gave me the chance to tackle a few challenges on my own each time.
+It was a great experience and I feel more confident in my abilities now.

 - [Project 1 - WeSplit](/01-WeSplit/)
 - [Project 2 - Guess the Flag](/03-Guess%20the%20Flag/)